-- CtrlE $\subset N \times N$ is a precedence relation representing "normal" control dependencies between sequential activities - SyncE $\subset N \times N$ is a precedence relation between activities of parallel branches - LoopE $\subset N \times N$ is a set of loop backward edges - $\text{ DP: } N \mapsto D \cup \{\text{UNDEFINED}\}$

-For an XOR-split n, DP(n) corresponds to the global process data element indicating the branch to be selected.
-For nodes m with $NT(m) \neq XOrSplit$ we obtain DP(m) = UNDEFINED.

-- EC: CtrlE $\mapsto$ EdgeCode $\cup$ {UNDEFINED}

-EC(e) assigns a selection code to the outgoing control edges of an XOR-Split.
+- N is a set of activities and D a set of process data elements - $NT: N \mapsto \{ \text{StartFlow, EndFlow, Activity, AndSplit, AndJoin,} XOrSplit, XOrJoin, StartLoop, EndLoop \}$ - $CtrlE \subset N \times N$ is a precedence relation representing "normal" control dependencies between sequential activities - $SyncE \subset N \times N$ is a precedence relation between activities of parallel branches - $LoopE \subset N \times N$ is a set of loop backward edges - $DP: N \mapsto D \cup \{\text{UNDEFINED}\}$ (global process data element indicating the branch to be selected when finishing an XOR-Split, DP(n) = UNDEFINED if $NT(n) \neq XOR$ -Split) - $EC: CtrlE \mapsto EdgeCode \cup \{UNDEFINED\}$ (selection code of control edges at an XOR-Split)

-Informally, a control flow schema is correct iff
+Informally, a WF Schema S is correct iff

-- Sfwd = (N, CtrlE, SyncE) is an acyclic graph, i.e., the use of control and sync edges must not cause undesired cycles leading to deadlocks (for details see [16]), - for each split (loop start) node there is a unique join (loop end) node, and - S is structured following a block concept; control blocks (sequences, branchings, loops) can be nested but must not overlap.
+• $S{fwd} = (N, CtrlE, SyncE)$ is an acyclic graph, i.e., the use of control and sync edges must not cause undesired cycles leading to deadlocks (for details see [17]),

+• for each split (loop start) node there is a unique join (loop end) node, and

+• S is structured following a block concept, for which control blocks (sequences, branchings, loops) can be nested but must not overlap.

-The described WSM-Nets are somewhat comparable to BPEL4WS (Business Process Execution Language for Web Services) [6], but with a more restricted use of links (called sync edges in our approach).
-The use of sync edges is combined with a precise formal and operational semantics and therefore enables consistency checks at buildtime as well as at runtime.
+The ADEPT approach for control flow modeling is somewhat comparable to BPEL4WS (Business Process Execution Language for Web Services) [6], but with a more restricted use of links (called sync edges in our approach).
+The use of sync edges is combined with a precise formal and operational semantics and therefore enables appropriate consistency checking at buildtime as well as at runtime.

-Workflow execution.
+Workflow Execution.
 Based on a given WF schema S, new WF instances can be created and started.
-Similar to firing rules in Petri Nets, the marking of a WF instance is determined by well defined marking and execution rules (cf. figure 2(d)).
+Similar to firing rules in Petri Nets, the marking of a WF instance is determined by well defined marking and execution rules (cf. Fig. 2d).
 As opposed to Petri Nets, logically, for each WF instance its own marking is maintained based on the related WF schema.
-Markings can be considered as a very compact and space-efficient representation of the reduced execution history $\mathcal{H}{red}$ (cf. Definition 1).
-In addition, except loop backs, the markings of already passed regions are maintained (cf. figure 2(b)), which is very useful for compliance checking as we show in the following.
+Markings can be considered as a very compact and space-efficient representation of \mathcal{H}{red} (cf. Def.
+1).
+In addition, except loop backs, the markings of already passed regions are maintained (cf. Fig. 2b), which is very useful for compliance checking as we show in the following.
 Furthermore, activity nodes of non-selected execution branches are marked as SKIPPED.

-For each activity, its status is initially set to NOT\ACTIVATED.
-It is changed to ACTIVATED when all preconditions for its execution are met (cf. figure 2(d)).
+For each activity, its status is initially set to NOT_ACTIVATED.
+It is changed to ACTIVATED when all preconditions for its execution are met (cf. Fig. 2d).
 If so, the activity is released as a work task and inserted into user worklists.
 When selecting this activity for execution its status changes to RUNNING.
 The corresponding work items are then removed from other user worklists and an application component associated with this activity is started.
 At successful termination, activity status passes to COMPLETED.
-Otherwise, if the scheduler recognizes that this activity cannot be selected for execution any longer, its status will change to SKIPPED (e.g., activity D of instance I in figure 2(b)).
-Edges are initially marked with NOT\SIGNALED.
-During WF execution their status either changes to TRUE\SIGNALED or FALSE\SIGNALED.
-Finally, if a loop condition evaluates to true, the marking of the corresponding edge (with type LOOP\E) is changed to TRUE\SIGNALED (cf. figure 2(d)) and the markings of all activities/edges of the loop body are reset to their initial state.
+Otherwise, if the scheduler recognizes that this activity cannot be selected for execution any longer, its status will change to SKIPPED (e.g., activity D of instance I in Fig. 2b).
+Edges are initially marked with NOT_SIGNALED.
+During WF execution their status either changes to TRUE_SIGNALED or FALSE_SIGNALED.
+Finally, if a loop condition evaluates to true, the marking of the corresponding edge (with type LOOP_E) is changed to TRUE_SIGNALED (cf. Fig. 2d) and the markings of all activities/edges of the loop body are reset to NOT_ACTIVATED/NOT_SIGNALED.
 Otherwise the loop is left whereas the actual markings of the loop body remain.
 Formally, a WF instance I is defined as follows: